dbybanez/100-days-of-code/r1-log.md

 ### R1D62
 Created home page layout.
 Wasn't able to code much today, my besfwen just got married and he made me a driver for a day.
 But still, congrats!! 🎉

+### R1D63
+Created component for default form.
+One of the things that made me decide to redo the mini-project is that I didn't have a clean code.
+I was so focused on building the app without thinking about the maintainability of the project.